cern-eos/eos/doc/configuration/draining.rst

    stalling         in the last 5 minutes there was noprogress of the drain procedure.
 This happens if the files to transfer are very huge or there are only files left which cannot be replicated. expired          the time defined by the drainperiod variable has passed and the drain process is stopped.
-There are files left on the disk which couldn't be drained. drained          all files have been drained from the filesystem.
+There are files left on the disk which couldn't be drained. drained          all files have been drained from the filesystem. failed           the drain activity is finished but there are still files on file system that could not be drained and require a manual inspection.
    ================ ==============================================================================================================================================================================

-Finale states are expired or drained.
+The final state can be one of the following: expired, failed or drained.

-The drain and grace periods are defined as a space variable (e.g. automatically applied to all filesystems in that space when they are moved into or registered).
+The drain and grace periods are defined as a space variables (e.g. automatically applied to all filesystems in that space when they are moved into or registered).

 One can see the settings via the space command: